MuzamilChouhan/React-Interactive-Virtual-Keyboard/README.md

 ## 🏆 Contributing
 Contributions are welcome!
 Feel free to submit **issues, feature requests, or pull requests**.

-## 📜 License
-This project is licensed under the **MIT License** – feel free to use and modify it as you like!

 ## 🔗 Links
 - **GitHub Repository:** (https://github.com/muzamilchouhan/react-interactive-virtual-keyboard)
 - **Live Demo:** (https://keyboardxmuzamil.netlify.app/)